Billinghay Medical Practice

 The role of the Nurse Practitioner is one in which the clinician makes professionally autonomous decisions for which they are accountable.
 In the role they screen patients for disease risk factors and early signs of illness.
 The Nurse Practitioner can order investigations and prescribe medication when necessary.
 Our Nurse Practitioners work collaboratively with the Doctors and Nursing team to provide the best health care possible for our patients.

-Joined the Practice on 23 July 2018.
-Pauline will be working Mondays, Thursdays & Fridays.
+Pauline joined the Practice on 23 July 2018 and works Mondays, Thursdays & Fridays.

-Will be joining the Practice in September 2017 as a regular locum.
-Ann will be working mainly Mondays & Tuesdays.
+Ann joined the Practice in September 2017 as a regular locum and works mainly Mondays & Tuesdays.

 There are 3 Practice Nurses at Billinghay Medical Practice.
 Their roles and experience varied and the patients they see through the course of a day are very individual requiring them to continually adapt to the needs of the patient they are seeing.